-Recent bursaries and commissions from the English Folk Dance and Song Society have kick-started ground-breaking and far-reaching projects such as:
+Recent bursaries and commissions from the English Folk Dance and Song Society have kick-started ground-breaking and far-reaching projects.

 Angeline Morrison: The Sorrow Songs